loosolab/UROPA/docs_rst/output.rst

 - **feature, feat_start, feat_end, feat_strand**: The information of the genomic feature that annotates the peak as extracted by the GTF file.

 - **feat_anchor**: The position of the annotated genomic feature which was used for distance calculation.
 If ``feature.anchor`` is given in config, only this will be used.
 If multiple ``feature.anchor`` are valid, the distance to all of them is calculated and the minimum distance is chosen.

 - **distance** : Absolute distance from peak center to feature anchor.
-Closest feature anchor if non is specified, the specified otherwise
+Closest feature anchor if non is specified, the specified otherwise.

 - **genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the feature, see Figure 2 in :doc:`/uropa-example`).